Recognizing the Importance of Community Activity

 - Julie Ward

-As we move forward, it is essential that we continue to invest in community activities and social prescribing.
+As we move forward, it is essential that we continue to invest in community activities and culture-based social prescribing.
 By doing so, we can help promote community well-being and ensure that everyone has access to the resources they need to live happy and healthy lives.

 Julie Ward is a British politician and cultural activist who was a Member of the European Parliament for the Labour Party from 2014 to 2020.
 As an advocate for the arts and culture, Julie is a vocal supporter of using community activity as a means of promoting well-being and improving overall health outcomes.